 The central nervous system (CNS) consists of the brain and the spinal cord.
 It is constantly communicating with cells and organs to ensure the body is functioning properly.
 The brain and the body are constantly seeking harmony to function well.
 The medical term is homeostasis, and it means that when anything disrupts the CNS, efforts must be made to return to a certain level of stability.
 For example, when the body becomes hot from exercise or being outside in the sun, we sweat in an effort to cool off or reach the previous level of homeostasis.

 Over time, benzodiazepine use will interfere with the CNS’ ability to return to a balanced state.

 How Benzodiazepines Affect the Brain

 Everything we do affects our central nervous system.
-The foods we eat, how much sleep we get, the quality of the air and water we ingest, even things like stress and unseen toxins in cleaning products will have some kind of an effect.
+The food we eat, how much sleep we get, the quality of the air and water we inhale and ingest, even things like stress and unseen toxins in cleaning products will have some kind of an effect.

 - Impairment in judgment, memory, or cognition

 - Slurred speech

 - Stupor or coma